jetw92/jetw92.github.io/index.md

 ## Research Interests

-- Medcinal Chemistry
+- Medicinal Chemistry
 - Fluorescent Probes

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research experience involves Medicinal Chemistry and Fluorescent Probes, which focuses on medicinal problems.
+So, my interests are in the **design, and synthesis small molecules** and their applications in **Medicine**.
+I wish to devote my talent to fight diseases, which could save more people from suffering.

 <br>